kestra-io/docs/content/docs/06.enterprise/apps.md

 - **User Feedback & Signups**: workflows that collect feedback or allow users to sign up for events or email lists.
 - **Data Entry**: workflows where business users enter data that is processed and either sent back to them or stored in a database.

-In short, Apps make it easy to turn your Kestra workflows into interactive applications that anyone can use.
+In short, Apps make it easy to turn your Kestra workflows into simple applications that anyone can use.

 ---

 ## Creating Apps in Code

 To create a new app, go to the `Apps` page in the main UI and click the `Create` button.
-Add your app configuration as code and hit `Save`.
+Add your app configuration as code and click on `Save`.

 ### Example: App to Start a New Execution